gaepdit/sbeap/docs/Role capabilities.md

 Visitors to this site who are not logged have no access to any pages or data on the site.

-## Staff
+## User

-All Users with accounts who are logged into the application can:
+All Users with work accounts who are logged into the application can:

+* View a list of SBEAP Users.
-* Edit profile data for themselves, including contact information.
+* Edit account info for themselves, including changing assigned Office.

 ## User Roles

 Users can also be granted one or more of the following roles.

+### Staff

+Users in the Staff role can:

+* Create and edit Customers, Contacts, and Cases.
+* Add and delete Action Items related to Cases.

 ### User Account Admin